EHB-MCT/full-projects-3-team-blanco/README.md

 On top of that we created a 3d model of the entire museum.
 This means that you can take a look at the model for a better understandig of the museum's infrastructure, or even look at all the levels seperately.

 ## Features

+### Homepage
 When you open the app there is a loading screen.
 After that there is an image caroussel and 3 buttons to show the three things the web application focusses on.
+The hamburger menu gives the user the same three options throughout the website with the option to return to the homepage, settings or information page.

+### Tours page
+On the tours page you can choose from the already existing loops in the museum, the new family or school loop hich we've added or you can personalize your own tour.
+To personalize your tour you simply click on the checkboxes of the areas which interest you, this will then give you a tour inclluding your interests.

+### Map page
+On the map page you can choose to look at the different levels of the museum in 3D.
+You can also select the entire museum if you want to take a closer look at the infrastructure.

+## Go To
+On the Go To page you can select your destination from a list of all the rooms in the museum.
+Once you click on one you will be given an info page with additional info about the room and an image caroussel.
+When you click on next you will be directed to that destination.

-# Bronnen
+# Sources
 - https://neumorphism.io/#ffffff (box shadows van knoppen en kaders)
 - https://www.youtube.com/watch?v=wtBERi7Lf3c
 - https://codepen.io/kmuenster/details/XWWeQGw (round search bar)